xt0fer/c-minus/CminusSpec.md

 ### var

-var implies it might change and be mutable
+var implies it might change and be mutable. vars must be within a function (or main) scope.

 ### Integers